voody2506/UniLeo/README.md

 	    public float health;
     }

-Now we need to control health value within the Unity Inspector,  but Unity Engine works only with MonoBehavior classes.
-Thats mean we need to create MonoBehavior Provider for our component.
+Now you need to control health value within the Unity Inspector,  but Unity Engine works only with MonoBehavior classes.
+Thats mean you need to create MonoBehavior Provider for our component.

 Create new script with Mono provider.